opencaesar/oml-tutorials/docs/tutorial-2.md

 Note: the source files created in this tutorial are available for reference in this [repository](https://github.com/opencaesar/oml-tutorials/tree/master/tutorial1), but we encourage the reader to recreate them by following the instructions below.

+## OML Project ##  {#tutorial2-oml-project}

+1. In the [=Model Explorer view], right click and choose New -> OML Project.
+1. Name the project `tutorial2`.
+Click Next.
+1.

 ## P1: Objective aggregates Objective ## {#tutorial2-p1}

+**Pattern P1 Synopsis**

+A systems engineering endeavor begins with *objectives* to be achieved. *Objectives* are not requirements; they are desires.
+They may be in conflict.
+They may not be achievable in principle.
+They may not be feasible.
+They may be related such that achieving one objective helps to achieve another.
+We call this relationship *aggregates*, which may be important for planning a campaign of pursuit. *Aggregates* is a general relationship, broader than *objectives*, but is homeomeric, meaning that parts and whole are of the same type.
+We say an *Objective* is an *AggregatedThing*, meaning it can aggregate or be aggregated in.
+We further say an *Objective* aggregates only *Objectives* and is aggregated in only *Objectives* (this is called a restriction in in ontologies).

 ## P2: Mission pursues Objective ## {#tutorial2-p2}